Daniel Butterfield: Archives

-There is a statue of the general by Gutzon Borglum in Sakura Park in Manhattan.
+Gutzon Borglum created a statue of Major General Butterfield that is located in Sakura Park in Manhattan at West 122nd Street between Convent Avenue and Riverside Drive.
+With Riverside Church to its left, the statue faces President Grant’s Tomb where President Ulysses and Julia Dent Grant are buried.

+Butterfield died in Cold Spring, New York in 1901 and is buried on the grounds of the U.S. Military Academy at West Point, New York.
+Butterfield’s second wife, Julia Lorillard Safford James Butterfield (Dec.
+19, 1823 – Aug.
+6, 1913) is buried in the James family mausoleum in Cold Spring Cemetery in Cold Spring, Putnam County, New York.
+His first wife, Elizabeth Julia “Lizzie” Brown Butterfield (May 5, 1837-June 4, 1877) is buried at Green-Wood (AKA Greenwood) Cemetery in Greenwood Heights, Kings County, New York.

 Cragside

 A part of the Butterfield estate, "Cragside", is named for the rocky cliffs on the property.
 The house was built from the rock quarried on the property.
 The property was by all accounts a beautiful estate with elaborate gardens.
 Some of the stables from the estate are still standing and used by the Haldane Central School District.
 Cragside was purchased around 1931 by the Fathers of Mercy.
 Founded in France in early 19th-century, the congregation established the parish of St. Vincent de Paul Church in Manhattan in 1841 for French-speaking Catholics.
 The Cold Spring property was the location of St. Joseph's Novitiate.
 The structure was destroyed by fire in the late 1970s.
 The property was later sold, and eventually acquired by the Haldane Central School District.
 Haldane's high school building was built on the property and opened in 2005.